wallynm/react-navigation-side-tabs/README.md

 ![Web side tab example](/web-screenshot.png "Web side tab example")

 ## Roadmap
-- Implement TS Support (Even using the base TS method from navigation, i've optioned to use vanillaJS because i don't quite familiar yet with TS, any help is well received!)
+- Implement TS Support (Even using the base TS method from navigation, I've optioned to use vanillaJS because I'm not quite familiar with TS yet, any help is welcome!
 - Give more support for Header implementation
 - Implements Eslint
 - Redeploys npm package